 Final Application for Payment: Submit in accordance with the procedures and requirements stated in Section 01025 - Measurement and Payment.

 Spare Parts and Special Tools: As required by the individual Specification Sections.

+All files must be searchable.

 Releases from Agreements

 Provide, the Region with written releases from private property owners or public agencies where side agreements or special easements have been made, or where the Contractor’s operations have not been kept within the Region’s construction right-of-way.